What our pupils say:

 The values of our school curriculum are to develop children who are;

-Our curriculum is driven through project-based learning lead by History, Geography or Art.
-Where skills are not linked to a project, then discrete teaching of subjects will take place.
-This ensures we fulfil all the requirements of the National Curriculum and the Locally Agreed Syllabus for Religious Education through discrete teaching of foundation subjects.
+Our curriculum ensures we fulfil all the requirements of the National Curriculum and the Locally Agreed Syllabus for Religious Education through discrete teaching of foundation subjects.

 Teachers ensure that learning develops a sense of ‘belonging and being’ and helps children to connect to the past, live in the present and look to the future; encouraging curiosity and a passion to learn.
 Learning activities demonstrate high aspirations for their future and encourage children to embrace new challenges and possibilities; pushing their own boundaries.
 Lessons develop their knowledge, understanding and skills; being ‘determined to succeed’ and becoming independent thinkers and questioners; acquiring a solid basis for lifelong learning